-When You receive Covered Non-Emergency Services from a Non-Participating Provider at a Participating Facility, the most those Non-Participating Providers may bill You is Your Plan's in-network cost-share requirements.
-When You receive emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, hospitalist, or intensivist services at a Participating Facility, Non-Participating Providers can't balance bill You and may not ask You to give up Your protections not to be balance billed.
+When You receive Covered Non-Emergency Services Non-Participating Provider at a Participating Facility, the most those Non-Participating Providers may bill You is Your Plan's in-network cost-share requirements.
+When You receive emergency medicine, anesthesia, pathology, radiology, laboratory, neonatology, assistant surgeon, intensivist services Participating at a Non-Participating Providers can't balance bill You and may not ask You to give up Your protections not to be balance billed.
 If You get other services at Participating Facilities, Non-Participating Providers can't balance bill You unless You give written consent and give up Your protections.